Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei. This causes an itchy rash to form on your skin.

 - intimate personal contact, such as having sexual intercourse

-- sharing clothing, bedding, or towels that have been used by someone with a scabies infection
+- sharing clothing, bedding, or towels used by someone with a scabies infection

-Since scabies is mostly transmitted through direct physical contact, the infestation can easily be passed on to family members, friends, and sexual partners.
+Since scabies mainly spreads through direct physical contact, the infestation can easily pass on to family members, friends, and sexual partners.
 The infestation may also spread quickly in settings where many people are in close contact for long periods, such as schools.

-The best way to prevent getting scabies is to avoid direct skin-to-skin contact with a person known to have scabies.
-It’s also best to avoid unwashed clothing or bedding that’s been used by a person with scabies.
+It’s also best to avoid unwashed clothing or bedding used by someone with scabies.

 Scabies mites can live for